 Much like moving to a new home, sometimes you know it's time to move your small business to greener pastures.
 Whether you're moving to a better location for sales, a place that will save you money or for a larger space, it's a big endeavor to move your business.
 It takes a lot of planning.

+Balancing each step has been a journey for The Foundry Collective, a locally owned boutique store in Clovis, California.
 Owner Karen Chisum saw an opportunity when a new building opened just one street over in a busier location.
 The appeal was the boost in space, increasing the store from 1,800 to 2,500 square feet.
 It was to be the second move for the business, which quickly outgrew its initial space shortly after opening.

-Additionally, don't underestimate the importance of conducting a thorough financial and marketing analysis.
+Don't underestimate the importance of conducting a thorough financial and marketing analysis.
 A move is often an opportunity for better visibility or a newer building, but the rent or lease will cost more.
 Deciding whether that is a worthwhile investment requires quantitative work.

 While the planning and time investment undertaken in the move was substantial, Chisum found it was the right step to take for her business.

 "At the end of the day, having adequate storage space, higher ceilings for taller displays and the opportunity to rethink the design of the store were well worth the minor inconveniences," she said.